Live Chat Now

 Master's Degree in Project Management

-Prepare to solve real-world management problems with a Master’s in Project Management (MPM) from DeVry University’s Keller Graduate School of Management.
-Learn to apply core project management concepts in planning and budgeting, and how to excel in project leadership.
-Whether you choose to complete your Master’s in Project Management online or in a hybrid format, our program will help amplify your skillset and take your knowledge to a new level.
+Prepare to solve real-world management problems with a Master’s in Project Management (MPM) from our Keller Graduate School of Management here at DeVry University.
+Learn to apply core project management concepts in planning and budgeting and advance your skills in project leadership.
+Whether you choose to complete your Master’s in Project Management online or in a hybrid format,our program will help amplify your skillset and take your knowledge to a new level.

 Our Master’s in Project Management program builds on your previous coursework and explores concepts around organizing, implementing and controlling business activities.
 With support from our experienced faculty, you’ll learn to master planning, budgeting and controlling multi-project programs that involve legal and ethical issues, conflict resolution and application of project software.